spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 * Line-separated words (>300k); this data file is needed for hangman.py.

 ### barchart_generator.py
 * This script takes a .csv file and generates a barchart as a .png.
 It allows the user to specify the columns for the x and y axes.
+Saves .png in working directory.

 ### Book_keeping.py
 * This script takes in two excel files and compares them to update inventory.